flesler/jquery.domActions/README.md

 </pre>

 We define an action "say" and provide a function that handles it.
 It expects one argument.
-Now anywhere on the html we can add the following to a div and when clicked, it will trigger this function.
+Now anywhere on the html we can add the following to an element and when clicked, it will trigger this function.
 <pre>
 &lt;body>
 	&lt;div data-action="say/hi">Say Hi&lt;/div>